The Effects of Ritalin Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Drug cravings.

 Inpatient rehab facilities include clinical supervision and observation to ensure safe withdrawal from Ritalin and to better manage the patient’s comfort.
 Additionally, after detox is complete, the treatment will shift to focus on therapy and skills training to increase the likelihood of successful recovery and long-term sobriety.
-Other treatment options include outpatient treatment, sober living facilities, and participation in support programs such as AA or NA.
+Other treatment options include outpatient treatment, sober living facilities, and participation in support programs, such as 12-step programs like AA or NA.

-To get the help of a team committed to you overcoming your Ritalin habit, or to helping someone you love end his/her abuse of this drug, call 1-888-744-0069 to discuss your Ritalin recovery options with a treatment support specialist.
+Rehab facilities are located throughout the U.S., and many offer specialized treatment that can cater to individual needs.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+To get the help of a team committed to you overcoming your Ritalin habit, or to helping someone you love end his/her abuse of this drug, please call us free at to discuss your Ritalin recovery options with an addiction treatment support specialist.